 The "Pet Bereavement" Movement

-While not legally mandated, roughly 11% to 15% of progressive companies now offer 1–3 days of leave for the loss of a pet.
+While not legally mandated, a small but growing number of companies now offer 1–3 days of leave for the loss of a pet.
 For many, a pet is a primary companion, and the loss can be as devastating as that of a human family member.

 | Policy Feature | Traditional (2010s) | Modern (2025-2026) |